 Subject to the rules of Commonwealth, State, Territory or local government grants, you may use these as contributions.

 There is no minimum and maximum grant amount.
-Grants to date have ranged between \$7 million and \$75 million, depending on the scope and complexity of the project.
+The average CRC grant in recent rounds is \$45 million.
+The amount you request should be proportional to the scope and complexity of your project.

 3.2.
 Project period